surniaulula/wpsso-rrssb/readme.txt

 	* Updated js/ext/rrssb.js init to use `$(window).load()` instead of `$(document).ready()` for the WordPress block editor.

 == Upgrade Notice ==

+= 3.2.0-dev.2 =

+(2020/01/28) Optimized the addition/removal of the WPSSO RRSSB shortcode when text filters are applied.

 = 3.1.0 =